-23.A.1 - Political Activity
+22.A.
+Political Activity

-23.A.1.a. - Employees who are not restricted pursuant to Rule 23.A.2. may engage in activities of both a partisan and non-partisan nature as individuals, except:

-- (i.)
-Judicial employees may not run for or hold any office which requires declaration of a political affiliation, even if the employee participates as an unaffiliated party. - (ii.)
-Judicial employees must not compromise the integrity and independence of the judiciary, - (iii.)
-Judicial employees must not engage in any political or non-partisan activity while on Judicial Department time or using any Judicial Department equipment or resources, - (iv.)
-Judicial employees may not display buttons, stickers, pictures, or other campaign paraphernalia while at work or on Judicial Department time, - (v.)
-All judicial employees within the judicial district where a case is filed or heard concerning a campaign, election or initiative must cease activity as to that campaign, election, or initiative.

-23.A.1.b. - No Judicial employee may represent the Judicial Department's position before members of the state general assembly or with an individual state legislator without permission of the Chief Justice or Legislative Liaison.
+- 22.A.1.
+Employees who are not restricted pursuant to Rule 22.B. may engage in activities of both a partisan and non-partisan nature as individuals, except: - a.
+Judicial employees may not run for or hold any office which requires declaration of a political affiliation, even if the employee participates as an unaffiliated party. - b.
+Judicial employees must not compromise the integrity and independence of the judiciary, - c.
+Judicial employees must not engage in any political or non-partisan activity while on Judicial Department time or using any Judicial Department equipment or resources, - d.
+Judicial employees may not display buttons, stickers, pictures, or other campaign paraphernalia while at work or on Judicial Department time, - e.
+All judicial employees within the judicial district where a case is filed or heard concerning a campaign, election or initiative must cease activity as to that campaign, election, or initiative. - 22.A.2.
+No Judicial employee may represent the Judicial Department's position before members of the state general assembly or with an individual state legislator without permission of the Chief Justice or Legislative Liaison.
 An employee may not take a public position on court or probation related matters in letters to the editor or in correspondence to elected officials.
-In political correspondence concerning non-judicial/non-probation matters, employees may not identify themselves as an employee of the Judicial Department, local court or local probation office.

-23.A.1.c. - Employees cannot take actions that might be construed as speaking on behalf of the judge or the judge's chambers, or that bring the judiciary into disrepute.
+In political correspondence concerning non-judicial/non-probation matters, employees may not identify themselves as an employee of the Judicial Department, local court or local probation office. - 22.A.3.
+Employees cannot take actions that might be construed as speaking on behalf of the judge or the judge's chambers, or that bring the judiciary into disrepute.